IvanTrujilloTrujillo/Banking-System/README.md

   · Transactions made in 24 hours that total to more than 150% of the customers highest daily total transactions in any other 24 hour period

   · More than 2 transactions occurring on a single account within a 1 second period

+## Extra functionalities

+- If an account holder has a student checking but is 24 years old or more, the student checking is deleted and a checking account is created with the some data when the account holder requests to see his/her balance.

 ## Diagrams